dansmyers/ComputerOrganizationAndArchitecture/Notes/03b-Unsigned_Integers.md

 Suppose you want to convert 74 into binary.

   1. Start by finding the largest power of 2 that is **less than or equal to** 74: 64.

   2. Take the difference: 74 - 64 = 10.

   3. Repeat, finding the largest power of 2 that's less than or equal to 10: 8.

   4. Take the difference again: 10 - 8 = 2.

   5. Repeat again: the largest remaining power of 2 is 2 itself.

   6. Take the difference: 2 - 2 = 0

   7. Write down 74 as a sum of powers of 2: 74 = 64 + 8 + 2

   8. Convert the sum into a binary number with 1's at the places corresponding to the powers of 2 in the sum: 1001010

 Here's another example: 41.

   1. The largest power of 2 smaller than 41 is 32.

   2. 41 - 32 = 9

   3. The largest power of 2 smaller than 9 is 8.

   4. 9 - 8 = 1

-    5. 1 is 2^0, so we're done.
+  5. 1 is 2^0 and we're done.

   6. Write down the sum: 41 = 32 + 8 + 1.

   7. Convert to a binary number: 101001

 ### Hex and Octal